jjvanzon/Circular-Language-Spec-Plans/done/2020-04-1-search-tools-research.md

 - [x] Exp: Shorten to 255.
 Find in Files again
 - [x] Obs~ Error is gone.
 - [x] Exp: Get rid of an intermediate folder to shorten the path and still keep descriptive names.
-- [x] Obs~ Visual Studio Find in Files will not search doc contents.
+- [x] Obs~ Visual Studio Find in Files might not search doc contents.
-- [x] Hyp:    Windows 7 File Explorer will not find whole words.
+- [x] Hyp:    Windows 7 File Explorer might not find whole words.
 For some things that's relevant for other things it is not.
 (I thought I saw it).
 - [x] Exp: search "*.doc"
 - [x] Obs: Now it does not match "*.docx".
 - [x] Hyp: I thought I saw that some times.